What makes a bank the best bank? You know what, I’ll give to you the rankings of the top 10 banks in Nigeria in this post.

-In year 1999, it was converted to commercial bank from a merchant bank and then secured a universal banking licence in year 2001.
+In the year 1999, it was converted to commercial a bank from a merchant bank and then secured a universal banking license in the year 2001.

-Ten years later, it was flaunting an international banking licence.
-It later included FSB international bank Plc and Manny bank on its acquisition list in year 2005.
+Ten years later, it was flaunting an international banking license.
+It later included FSB international bank Plc and Manny bank on its acquisition list in the year 2005.

-Six years later, it was ranked the seventh on the list of most capitalized bank in Nigeria and 25th position in Africa.
+Six years later, it was ranked the seventh on the list of the most capitalized bank in Nigeria and, 25th position in Africa.

 First City Monument Bank was carved out of City Securities Limited in 1977 by none other than the Otunba Tunwashe of Ijebu, Oloye Subomi Balogun.
-It was founded in year 1982 but it was not until 1983, it was granted its banking licence.
+It was founded in the year 1982 but it was not until 1983, it was granted its banking licensee.

 FCMB is reputed to be the first of its kind in Nigeria to be founded without government or foreign support.